ansys/pyansys-dev-guide/doc/source/abstractions/service.rst

 are typically exposed in a manner where the API has already been abstracted because not all methods can be exposed through a remote API.
-Here, the abstraction of the service is as crucial as in the case of the "desktop API".
+Here, the abstraction of the service is as crucial as in the case of the *desktop API*.
 In this case, remote API calls should be identical if the service is local or remote, with the only difference being that local calls are faster to execute.